-Alongside its work to strengthen state institutions, the German Government also supports civil society in Afghanistan.
-Approaches that contribute towards the peace and reconciliation process are supported in particular.
+Alongside its work to strengthen state institutions, the German Government supports civil society in Afghanistan; in particular approaches that contribute towards the peace and reconciliation process.
 In addition, the German Government is committed to preventing extremism and strengthening regional cooperation.

 Stabilising civil society and building up the police force

 Stabilising civil society and building up the police force are essential supplementary measures to development cooperation and military support in the networked approach.
-The aim is to secure civil stabilisation’s positive results and create the preconditions for a peace process.
-In order to improve public security, the Afghan Ministry of the Interior is receiving support in building a police force capable of enforcing security while upholding rule-of-law principles.
+The aim is to create the preconditions for a peace process.
+The German Federal Foreign Office (AA) supports the Afghan Ministry of the Interior in building a police force capable of enforcing security while upholding rule-of-law principles.

 Job prospects as an alternative to extremism